SeeedDocument/Linkit_ONE/Linkit_ONE.md

 |2|	Power|	**BAT**： Board powered by Li-ion Battery.
 To charge battery, set the switch to this position and connect the board to PC.|	**USB**：Board powered by USB port.
 Set the switch to this position when there is no battery connected to program the board.|
 |3|	SD/SPI|	**SPI**：This position allows access of external SPI pins (D10 - D13)	|**SD**：This position allows the code to access SD card.
 This mode also disables access of SPI pins (D10-D13).|

+!!!Note
-**Note** that DO take care as you handle USB micro type-B socket, or you might break the socket off.
+    DO take care as you handle USB micro type-B socket, or you might break the socket off.

 ## Getting started